phonegap/phonegap-start/README.md

-PhoneGap-Start
+joomlapp
 ---

-A starting point for PhoneGap apps.
+A companion client to the Joomla component, Joomlapp API.

-To get started: fork this repo, modify the config.xml to match your details, and get building!
+To get started: read the documentation!